Tages 2: Vocals and album cover

 The album is diverse in its vocal duties, with drummer Tausis singing lead on his tracks, something Skantze had previously only done on Tages closing track "Stand by Me", a vocal he shared with Tommy Blom.
 Göran Lagerberg sings an overwhelming majority of the album's twelve tracks, similar to their debut album.
 Danne Larsson sings on "I Still Remember" and "Go" while Anders Töpel sings lead on "I Got You (I Feel Good) and "Dirty Mind".
 The album cover depicts the band in front of a pitch-black background.
 No text is visible except the Platina logo in the top left corner along with a huge number "2" which takes up a majority of the right portion of the album cover.
 Interestingly, Tausis is not represented in any of the album covers, front and back.
 Instead, he is only mentioned in the liner notes.

 Track listing

 All tracks written by Tommy Blom, Göran Lagerberg, Danne Larsson, Anders Töpel and Freddie Skantze unless noted.
+Track lengths adapted from original 1966 LP release.